Importance of a Power of Attorney:

 Just about everyone should have a power of attorney, whether for a specific immediate need or just to be prepared in the event of an incapacitation.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced estate planning lawyers can quickly prepare the documents necessary to make sure someone you trust is making your financial or medical decisions for you in the event you become incapacitated and cannot act in your own best interest.
+Our experienced power of attorney lawyers can quickly prepare the documents necessary to make sure someone you trust is making your financial or medical decisions for you in the event you become incapacitated and cannot act in your own best interest.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.